MitchTODO/PrivateBlockChain/readme.md

 <u>validateRequestByWallet:</u> Uses address,signature and message within bitcoinMessage.verify to return a bool value representing the addresses is under correct ownership.
 The bool value is then added to a new validationStatus object.
 The object is then added to the mempool within the same requestblock and returned.

 <u>varifyAddressRequest:</u> Checksum to verify address has been signed and is valid.
-Allowing address to own a star
+Allowing address to own a star.

 ---

 ### Blockchain

 Manages the blockchain, can create new blocks, validates a single block or inter chain.
-Also reposnible for find height or a specific block.
-Currently im only using three functions within this class.
+Also responsible for find height or a specific block.
+Currently using three functions within this class.

 <u>addblock:</u> AddBlock function takes in a block object.
-Then checking the height of the saved chain determines a genesis block or exsiting block.
+Then checking the height of the saved chain determines a genesis block or existing block.
 If height is zero, there are no blocks on the chain therefore a genesis block will be created.
 Otherwise the last block of the saved chain is used to link the new block to the chain.

-<u>getBlock:</u> Middle function connecting the api to leveldb.
+<u>getBlock:</u> Middle function connecting the API to leveldb.
 Uses getLevelDBData to return a specific block.

-<u>ChainRecon:</u> Middle function connecting the api to leveldb.
+<u>ChainRecon:</u> Middle function connecting the API to leveldb.
 Uses getChain to return a list of matching block/s.

 ---
 ### levelSandBox